 In the second strand, the AfDB (2007) has investigated the impact of public expenditure on the education dimension of KE and found the following.
 First, in the shortterm, there is a positive relationship between 'public expenditure on education' and economic growth on the one hand, and on the other hand, between knowledge generation and human capital development.
 These relationships ultimately, have a potential to positively affect aggregate labor productivity.
-Second, in the long-term however, public expenditure is negatively related to economic growth due to the often lack of capacity to retrain human capital and subsequent 'brain drain'.
+Second, in the long-term, public expenditure is negatively related to economic growth due to the often lack of capacity to retain human capital and avoid 'brain drain'.
 Chavula (2010) has also recently used panel data from 1990 to 2007 to examine the role of KE in economic growth.
 Findings support the positive bearing of mobile subscribers, telephone lines, tertiary enrolment and FDI inflows in per capita economic prosperity.
 In MENA countries, the United Arab Emirates thanks to Dubai (an internet and media city with world class standard created from scratch), demonstrates the best performance (Aubert & Reiffers, 2003).
-Of the MENA countries which have shown significant improvements, it is worthwhile articulating that Jordan and Tunisia have heavily invested in education and developed their ICT and/or electronic sectors.
+Of the MENA countries which have shown significant improvements, it is worthwhile articulating that Jordan and Tunisia have heavily invested in education and the development of their ICT and/or electronic sectors.
 In SSA, South Africa distinguishes itself quite vividly.
-Among low-income countries in the sub-region, some significant progress is noticeable in Uganda, Senegal, Rwanda, and Mauritania (Aubert, 2005).
+Among low-income countries in the sub-region, some significant progress is apparent in Uganda, Senegal, Rwanda and Mauritania (Aubert, 2005).

 Europe and North America have fully understood the dynamics of KE and are inexorably driving developments in the global and international arenas.
-Other regions like South America and Asia are responding in calculated steps that underscore the role of KE in the current pursuit of national, regional and international initiatives.
+Other regions like South America and Asia are responding in calculated steps that underscore the role of KE in their current pursuit of national, regional and international initiatives.
 Consequently, the developed world and the emerging economies of Latin America and East Asia are already taking KE very seriously.
 Also, in Africa and the Middle East, KE issues are beginning to take central stage in discussions on development.
-It is therefore the interest of this study to assess pressing policy questions already discussed in the introduction.